Abridged from the 5 Star

 THE WILLOW CHRONICLE, VOL. 4

-See description of At Sea.
+See preceding description of At Sea.

 A quote from Found and Lost in Paradise: